Mixed Breeds

 The Great Pyrenees lab mix has a double coat and will shed.

 A bath once every 8 to 12 weeks will be plenty for the Pyrador, because his coat is dirt-resistant and relatively clean.
-Refrain from washing him more than this otherwise you risk damaging his natural coat oils.
+Refrain from washing him more than this; otherwise, you risk damaging his natural coat oils.

 Regular ear cleaning will also be required because of his large ears, so be sure to clean his ears twice a week to prevent infections or a buildup of wax which can be quite painful for him.